armory/documentation/_spinnaker/terraform_integration.md

     kubectl create secret generic spin-terraformer-sshkey -n spinnaker-system --from-file=id_rsa=ssh/id_rsa --from-file=config=ssh/config
     ```

-In this example, we create a secret with the SSH key and a config to ignore `known hosts` file issues.
+In this example, you create a secret with the SSH key and a config to ignore `known hosts` file issues.

 ### Update the Manifest